SWV Singer Leanne "LeLee" Lyons Talks Her Erotica Audio Book and Lipstick Line (EXCLUSIVE)

 "I am relaunching that book and adding like four new chapters; I added a new cover … you know, because so many things have transpired,” LeLee shared.
 “If you ever wanted to know anything about me.
 It's definitely in that book.”

+Here's what we know SWV member LeLee Lyons's R&B-inspired makeup line Cutee Cosmeticz!

 Additionally, LeLee is a business owner.
-Inspired by R&B singers, new and old, LeLee recently launched her lipstick line, QT Colors.
-Among the colors featured in the collection are “Sexual Healing,” “Red Light Special,” and of course, “Weak.”
+Inspired by R&B singers, new and old, LeLee dished on her Cutee Cosmeticz lipstick line, known as Cutee Colorz.
+Among the colors featured in the creamy, matte, and lip gloss collection are shade names fans may be all too familiar with — “I'm So Into You,” “Mystery,” and of course, “Weak.”

 “It's basically paying homage to R&B,” LeLee said.
 "It's songs that I love and artists that I love … And it smells good!”